How do I use layers?

-In Search, you can use layers to focus your search and weed out properties that you don't want to track.
+In Search, you can use Layers to target specific properties and remove any properties that you don't want included in your search.

-Say you want to farm the neighborhood you live in for potential listings.
+Let's try finding potential listings in your current neighborhood.
 We recommend applying the Ownership Time and Home Equity layers to find your market neighborhood.

 Since we know that people typically sell their homes every 7 to 12 years, you'd select the Ownership Time layer and set the minimum to 7.
-When you click Apply, all the blue dots that don't fit this criterion disappear from the map.
+When you click Apply, all the blue dots that don't meet that criteria will disappear from the map.

 For more information on the available layers, visit the Remine Filters and Layers article.